 They develop within a few minutes and strike the ground with the force of a runaway freight train.
 They demolish forests, wreck houses, kill wildlife–and have even been responsible for a half-dozen plane crashes.
 But for years they were so mysterious that, until 1981, meteorologists didn’t even have a name for them.
 They are microbursts: turbulent weather conditions that transform a mass of rapidly cooling air into a high-speed downdraft up to 2.5 miles in diameter.
 Fortunately, most backpackers only observe the aftermath of these violent events.
 If you ever come across a smashed-up forest with no obvious cause, here’s what might have gone down.

 Microbursts can develop anywhere across the United States; they often appear as wet microbursts in the East and South, and as dry microbursts over the Great Plains, Rocky Mountains, and the Western Plateau.
 The two types differ dramatically.
 In the East, microbursts are spawned by large thunderstorms producing heavy rain, lightning, and hail.
 Their drier, Western counterparts are more subtle, often arising inside small, innocent-looking, cottonball clouds that lack visible precipitation.
-Swirling dust storms beneath these clouds are sometimes the only clue that downdrafts are occuring.
+Swirling dust storms beneath these clouds are sometimes the only clue that downdrafts are occurring.

 In the West, rain often falls from high cumulonimbus clouds into lower, drier air, where it evaporates.
 This creates virga–misty curtains that hang from cloud bottoms but never reach the ground.
 Like all liquids, the rain loses heat as it transforms into a vapor.
 (The same process causes fuel bottles to cool when powering stoves.)
 This evaporative cooling produces a dense mass of colder air within the cloud.